Microsoft Volume Licensing

 Open License customers have the same rights as any other Volume License (VL) customer when it comes to reimaging rights.
 However, Open License Agreements only provide access to volume license media and keys for software you have licensed under your agreement.
 For example, if you want to reimage a group of newly purchased Windows 8.1 Professional devices, you’ll need to purchase at least one Windows 8.1 Professional Upgrade license under your Open License Agreement in order to obtain access to media and keys for Windows.
 Most other volume license agreements (e.g. Enterprise and Select Plus) provide customers with access to all available media and keys.

-5 – May I reimage using OEM or Retail media and keys?
+5 – May I reimage using OEM media and keys?

 This is one scenario and licensing situation.
 Each customer scenario can vary by deployment, usage, product version, and product use rights.
 Always check your contract, and the current Products Use Rights document to confirm how your environment should be fully licensed.
 The blogging team does not warrant that this scenario will be the right licensing solution for other similar cases.